orbitmines/archive/projects/Writing - 2024. A Universal Language.md

 ---

 ## Modelling Unknowns
-- [ ]
-	  - Unknowns not yet verified with proposed consequences for either option?
-	  - Expectations/claims based on incompleteness of some intermediary step.
-	  - Also without expectation but simply an unsolved unknown.

 Ideas like:
 - [ ] Non-abstract realizations: Potentially important: distinguishability doesn't need to be abstractly realized, it could just be in the temporal mechanisms of the system: Not reanosable to suggest that certain things should be known in certain cases?

 ---